Pradumnasaraf/DevOps/Kubernetes/README.md

 Steps

-1) Create a deploymeny with the config file below
+1) Create a deployment with the config file below

 ```YAML
 apiVersion: apps/v1